 - Here are 6 Easy Meals Made in Minutes at the Silver Sneakers site.
 They look like they’d be very tasty while healthy.
 And, they’re formulated for one person…perfect.

-- This Magic Pantry Recipe Generator will give you the tools you need to generate your own meals right out of your pantry.
+This Magic Pantry Recipe Generator will give you the tools you need to generate your meals right out of your pantry.
 It’s free…have fun ‘generating’!

 So, let’s wrap this up.
-When you’re not cooking for a family any longer, it takes a while to readjust to cooking for yourself or maybe cooking for two or three.
-There are a few suggestions in this post for making that transition more seamless.
+When you’re not cooking for a family any longer, it takes a while to readjust to cooking for yourself or maybe two or three.
+This post has a few suggestions for making that transition more seamless.
 Some of the ideas might solve another issue of this time of life; being alone.
 Sharing a meal can add to social belonging for you or someone else.
-And, in regards to our initial problem of eating out too often, I’m hoping the suggestions will result in your spending less or having fewer leftovers (unless you want them!)
-Bone Appetit! ?
+And, regarding our initial problem of eating out too often, I’m hoping the suggestions will result in your spending less or having fewer leftovers (unless you want them!)

 Finding a new purpose in living and joy in the day-to-day was the goal when author Kathy Rowland and her entire family (adult kids and grandkids) moved from the PNW to Texas several years ago.
 The focus of Quiet Hollow is to encourage ‘next chapter women’ – those who are retired, empty-nesters, or have found themselves without a spouse to jump back into life.
 And, she shares multiple tips, ideas, and possibilities toward that end.
 Kathy completed her almost 30 years as an elementary teacher and hopped into over a decade of volunteer work, side hustle-type businesses, and grandchild care before discovering her unique and fulfilling purpose for the next chapter of life.
 What you read on Quiet Hollow is a large part of that calling.
 Another part is the happy life she’s leading in Central Texas in the same neighborhood as the 3 big kids and her 5 grandkids.
 She and her college sweetheart husband made sure to add a pool to their new Texas home, so there are lots of noisy, splashy days in their little oasis of a backyard.
 Come join her on Quiet Hollow in a conversation about finding and living the life you were created to live in this later stage.
 The chats will be full of laughter, support, faith, and inspiration to create.